daniel92234/git-lab/answers.md

 The git push command updated the information I added in the local directory to Git.

 Answer 12:
-The git pull updated the information I added on Git to the local directory.
+The git pull command updated the information I added on Git to the local directory.

 Answer 13:
 (PowerShell)